-Join Justin Seeley for an in-depth discussion in this video Integrating your LinkedIn profile with Mac OS X, part of Up and Running with LinkedIn.
+Join Justin Seeley for an in-depth discussion in this video Integrating your LinkedIn profile with Mac OS X, part of Learning LinkedIn (2015).

 - If you're using Mac OS X, you can actually integrate your LinkedIn profile directly into the operating system, and in this movie, I'll show you exactly how to do that.
 First thing I'm going to do is go down and open up my System Preferences, and inside of System Preferences, I'm going to go to this section labeled Internet Accounts.
 Inside of the Internet Accounts section, I want to find LinkedIn in the list over to the right.
 And once I do that, it's going to tell me here, "To get started, fill out the following information:" My email address, so that's email@example.com, enter in my password, and then it says, "By clicking next, you represent that you are legally permitted to upload the content and that the content does not violate LinkedIn's Terms of Service."
 Just hit Next.